sandesh-8622/goldfish-surgical-rl/training-modules/batch-2/PROJECT_SUMMARY.md

 this batch is ready to compare against batch 1 outputs side by side. keep checkpoint files and evidence logs separate, do not mix them.

+## license

+MIT, see LICENSE in repository root.